 Requests must come from the degree candidate directly.
 Parents, spouses, or other individuals cannot request tickets on behalf of the degree candidate or another fellow degree candidate.
 Requests must be received by 9:00am of Friday one week prior to the ceremonies.
 Tickets will not be mailed after that date.
 Tickets not requested and mailed by that date may be picked up onsite the day of the ceremony by request only.

 How many tickets do students get?
 Can they get more than 5?

 Each degree candidate is allocated five (5) complimentary tickets for their guests.
-If they need more than five tickets, ask colleagues if they will share, use Facebook, etc.

 Who needs to have Commencement Ceremony tickets?
 Does an infant or toddler need a ticket?

 Guests of all ages are welcome at the ceremonies.
 Anyone over the age of 3 needs to have a ticket to attend the ceremony in the Johnson Fieldhouse.
 Degree candidates do not need to have a ticket.
 Also, guests who choose to watch the ceremony from the remote viewing area in the Memorial Student Center do not need a ticket.

 Guests with Disabilities/ADA Request Form

 Guests will have access to floor seating (chairs with backs) as well as bleacher seating.
 There will be a reserved seating area near the stage.
 Guests requesting/requiring special seating should notify the degree candidate of their need, and the degree candidate should fill out the ADA Request Form.
 The reserved seating request must be received a minimum of 5 business days prior to the ceremony.
 Ushers will be available to direct guests to the ADA seating area onsite.
 Requests for interpreters can be accommodated provided sufficient notice has been given.
 Interpreter requests should be made a minimum of one month prior to the ceremony.